 3. Disciplinary hearing

 When you have all your evidence together, you need to invite them to a disciplinary hearing.
-You need to send all the evidence you are relying on along with the invite letter, such as a copy of CCTV and any witness statements.
+You need to send all the evidence you are relying upon along with the invitation letter, such as a copy of CCTV and any witness statements.

 Your invite letter is very important.
 In the invite letter: